Middle East & Arabic PPC Company

 For 2019 we are starting to see more product listing ads showing up in Google search results in Arabic.
 It appears that though they still aren’t available in all industries, these product listing ads are starting to appear for some search queries in certain industries.
 The page real estate that these product listing ads takes up in Arabic usually isn’t as much page real estate as you would see taken up in English search results.
 This is likely because fewer products are competing for the space, so fewer are shown.
 In 2019 we are seeing that the use of the words “for sale” in the Arabic keyword often contributes to product listing ads appearing.

-In other industries in the Middle East competition is in PPC competition is close to the same level as it is in the use for certain keywords.
+In other industries in the Middle East PPC competition is close to the same level as it is in the US for certain keywords.
 In the examples below we search for “cars for sale” in Arabic in Saudi Arabia and in English in the US.
 Both search results pages contain the maximum number of ads at the top of the page.

 Keyword: Cars for Sale – سيارات للبيع Location – Saudi Arabia